-If you're looking for long-term protection and the ability to accumulate some cash value over time, our Universal Life may be for you.
+If you're looking for long-term protection and the ability to accumulate some cash value over time, New York Life Universal Life may be for you.
 Some of our clients prefer this product because it allows them to customize the protection (including the insurance amount, the length of coverage, and the premiums) to best meet their needs and manage their costs.

-If you value a guaranteed death benefit but don’t need to accumulate cash value, Custom Universal Life Guarantee (Custom Guarantee) might work for you.
+If you value a guaranteed death benefit but don’t need to accumulate cash value, New York Life Custom Universal Life Guarantee might work for you.
 You pay a set premium to maintain the coverage you need for as long as you choose.**

 Universal life insurance is known for its flexibility—the policy allows you to adjust your premium payments (within limits) and death benefit amount depending on your needs.
 This means you won’t have to sacrifice protection for your family if your financial health changes.
 If, after some time, you decide to lower or stop paying your monthly premiums, you can use the accumulated cash surrender value to pay for them.
 However, you cannot do this until your policy has accrued enough cash value.

 A universal life policy will expire if you stop paying the premiums and the cash value becomes depleted.
 If you need life insurance, it's best to keep the policy payments up to date.
 If you have to buy a new policy later, your premiums will be higher because of your older age, and you may have to take a new life insurance medical exam.

 Universal life generally provides more death benefit protection for the dollar than whole life, but it does not provide as many guarantees.
 As a result, it can be a more cost-effective option if you want lifetime or long-term life insurance coverage.